Barmouth

 and changed by them as required; Click on the image below to

 enlarge it.
-It's dated July 2021 and a new one is due out
+It's dated July 2025 and clicking on it will

 There is the Y perch SCM marking a shoal to port of the main channel and this should be given a wide berth to your port as it generally lies outside the main channel.
 Once you have passed the last red PHM you can turn to port and make for the quay or the pontoons.